 Information not used for Direct Marketing

-Where we collect information from Government sources such as the Valuers General Office in each State and Territory, we do not use this information (or allow or customers and subscriber to use this information) for direct marketing purposes.
+Where we collect information from Government sources such as the Valuers General Office in each State and Territory in Australia; or LINZ, Southland DC or Christchurch Council in New Zealand (Government Data Sources), we do not use this information (or allow or customers and subscriber to use this information) for direct marketing purposes.

-When we licence personal information which has been sourced from the Valuers General to our customers and subscribers as part of a Property Data and Analytics Service offered by us, we require them:
+When we licence personal information which has been obtained from Government Data Sources to our customers and subscribers as part of a Property Data and Analytics Service offered by us, we require them:

 Some of our products and services accessible via our web services portals may be accessed by customers located overseas.